 \subsection{LLM-Based Key Phrase Extraction}

-Most previous studies that treat RRG as a retrieval task consider the entire radiology report as the target \cite{cxr-repair, cxr-rag} and/or divide the report into sentence-level segments \cite{transq, teaser} for searching.
-However, both approaches are prone to co-occurrence issues, where multiple independent findings coexist within a single text.
-Radiologist-written reports also often contain extraneous details, such as doctor names or user information.

-To effectively use radiology report data for model training, we split reports into the smallest meaningful phrases and remove unnecessary information.
-We begin by applying RadGraph \cite{radgraph} to the \textit{FINDINGS} section of radiology reports to extract entities and their relations.
-Through rule-based graph construction, we obtain RadGraph phrases that capture the core information of each report.
-For further details, refer to Appendix \ref{appendix:key_prhase}.
+Most prior retrieval-based RRG approaches treat the entire radiology report as the retrieval target \cite{cxr-repair, cxr-rag} or split reports into sentence-level segments \cite{transq, teaser}.
+However, both strategies suffer from co-occurrence issues, as multiple independent findings may coexist within a single text, and reports often include extraneous information such as doctor names or user metadata.
+To better utilize radiology reports for training, we decompose reports into minimal clinically meaningful phrases while removing unnecessary content.
+Specifically, we apply RadGraph \cite{radgraph} to the \textit{FINDINGS} section to extract entities and relations, and construct RadGraph phrases that represent the key clinical findings in the report (see Appendix~\ref{appendix:key_prhase}).

-However, RadGraph results are not always as accurate as expected: sometimes, graphs that should be connected are fragmented.
-Additionally, we aim to exclude terms that may indicate hallucinations.
-In single-image report generation, words like `increased' or `unchanged' are also considered such terms.
-Inspired by \citet{hipporag}, which uses LLMs for knowledge graph extraction, we also explore using LLMs for key phrase extraction.
-By incorporating an LLM trained on massive datasets, including medical knowledge, we can interpret reports and segment them into meaningful key phrases while filtering out hallucination-prone words associated with comparisons.

-Since such robust LLMs are general-domain models and not specifically tailored for the medical domain, inputting only the original report may result in omission of essential information.
-Therefore, we provide both the original report and the graphs extracted by RadGraph as input to the LLM.
-The input prompt and examples of key phrases are shown in Figure \ref{fig:key-phrase-extraction-prompt} in the Appendix and Figure \ref{fig:method}(a), respectively.
+Despite its effectiveness, RadGraph may produce fragmented graphs and does not explicitly address hallucination-prone expressions such as comparative statements involving prior studies (e.g., \textit{improved} or \textit{unchanged}), which are unsupported in single-image RRG.
+To address this limitation, we employ an LLM for key phrase extraction, inspired by prior work on LLM-based knowledge graph extraction \cite{hipporag}, and refine RadGraph outputs into key phrases while excluding hallucination-indicative terms.
+Because general-purpose LLMs may omit domain-specific clinical details when processing raw text alone, we provide both the original report and RadGraph-derived structures as input, with examples and prompt templates shown in Figure~\ref{fig:method} (a) and Appendix Figure~\ref{fig:key-phrase-extraction-prompt}.